 Sprinter’s Chute: I love sprinter’s chutes!
 In addition to the resistance element, they are fun to use, and that creates some extra motivation for doing your high intensity work.
 It’s worth getting two, as you’ll likely want the extra resistance.

 The Rogue Slice Sled is my next purchase.
 You can push it, pull it, and easily store it in a small space.
 I’ve had a Dog Sled and Fat Boy at the gym I owned.
 Both were excellent sleds and indestructible, even with heavy gym use.
-Even with 5 years of use at my gym, it has proven indestructible.
+Even with 10 years of use at the gym I built, it has proven indestructible.
 Well, it destroys people and roads, but not itself!
 The Rogue Dog Sled 1.2 looks like an outstanding upgrade, with a bunch of cool attachment options.
 For home use though, I like a smaller footprint for my equipment.
 For a sled that you’ll pull or drag only (it has not handles to push), then check out the Rogue E Sled.
 Rogue also offers a more budget-friendly option as well, in their Echo Dog Sled.